Tuesday, September 16, 2025

 Do not knead the dough like you do for roti or naan dough.

 7. After that, make small balls (lemon size) from the nankhatai dough.
 Lightly roll them in your palms and slightly flatten them.
-Press a piece of dry fruit on the top slightly.
+Press a piece of dry fruit on the top and press slightly.

 8. Finally, bake the nankhatai in the pre-heated oven at 180 degrees C for 20 to 25 minutes, or until light golden or golden.